 If you’re looking for a dog sitter it can be a good idea to ask for recommendations from other dog owners in your area.
 Here’s a checklist of questions to ask a potential dog sitter, and some things to consider:

-- If you’re planning to take your dog to a sitter’s house, check whether they have their own or other dogs.
+If you’re planning to take your dog to a home boarder, check whether they have their own or other dogs.
 If so, it’s a good idea that your dog meets the other dogs first on neutral ground before being in the home with them.

 - Be aware that most dog sitters will ask you to sign a contract stating what they will and won’t do in your home.